Health Conditions

 Asthma

 Asthma is one of the leading chronic illnesses among children and adolescents in the United States.
-When children are exposed to triggers - such as: smoke, dust, outdoor pollution, and many others, an asthmatic episode can occur.
-Asthma can be controlled by avoiding these triggers and taking medications prescribed by a health care provider, if needed.
-Asthma is common but treatable using treament based on current scientific knowledge by reducing illness and future episodes.
+When children are exposed to triggers including smoke, dust, and outdoor pollution, an asthmatic episode can occur.
+Asthma can be controlled by avoiding these triggers and taking medications prescribed by a health care provider, as needed.
+Asthma is common but treatable.

-Effective asthma management at school and during school-related activities requires a team approach which includes the family, the child's health care provider (if needed), the school nurse and other school personnel, which includes, but is not limited to, the child's teacher(or counselor), principal and office staff.
+Effective asthma management at school and during school-related activities requires a team approach which includes the family, the child's health care provider, the school nurse and other school personnel, which includes, but is not limited to, the child's teacher(or counselor), principal and office staff.

 Contagious Diseases